prestonharberts/fedora-40-configuration/docs/firefox.md

 - Remove the Firefox account button
 - Remove the New Tab button next to the open tabs
 - Remove the Homepage button
+- Right click the Download icon and uncheck "Hide Button When Empty"

 Right click an empty space on the Bookmarks toolbar.
 Change the following setting: